Retrieval Augmented Generation (RAG) using Cohere Command model through Amazon Bedrock and domain data in Elasticsearch

 To make the most of generative AI, it is essential to have a unified data platform where the organization's data is stored, making it easily (and safely) accessible and searchable in one centralized location.

-Elasticsearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.
+Elasticsearch is a distributed, open source search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.
 Raw data from Enterprises flows into Elasticsearch from a variety of sources, including logs, system metrics, and web applications.
 Elasticsearch is built on top of Lucene and it excels at full-text search.
 Elasticsearch is fast and excels at delivering the most relevant responses to users.

 In addition to full-text search, Elasticsearch also supports vector-search.